How I Choose Books to Review on My Blog Banner

 Five stars means I love the book.
 If, when I email you after reading and say that I liked it, it means that I’m going to give it a three-star rating.
 If I say, I really liked it, it will be a four-star rating.
 If I say I loved it, it will be a five-star rating.

-Surprisingly, few authors have asked me to explain my rating over the years.
+Surprisingly, few authors have asked me to explain my rating system over the years.
 Those who do tend to think that every review they receive should be a five-star review, and if that’s the case, it likely means that no one outside your friends and family have read and reviewed it.
 Goodreads is a particularly brutal place to receive reviews.
 People will rate a book one star for the most minor issues, such as colorful language or they don’t like an action that one character takes against another.
 So, if a reviewer gives you three stars or higher, consider that a win.

 I also stay away from long books.
 If a book is over 400 pages, I’ll usually say no. Agreeing to read a book is already going to take hours of my time.
 Even a picture book, which only takes a few minutes to read, can still take hours to review, come up with interview questions, format, create a photo banner and Pinterest pins, schedule, and promote.
 So, I have to have a limit on the time it takes to read.
 You can read more about my thoughts on long books here: Why I Avoid Reading Long Books.